 Precluding factors must be evaluated for and identified in the PVI screening process and would result in moving on to the Site Investigation phase if confirmed.

 The lateral inclusion zone is defined as the horizontal distance from the edge of a petroleum vapor source (LNAPL, sorbed-phase soils or dissolved-phase groundwater) to the edge of a building foundation.
 A minimum lateral inclusion zone of 30 feet has been established by ITRC and will also apply to releases from regulated storage tank systems in Colorado.
-The Tier I RBSL for the groundwater indoor air inhalation exposure pathway of 0.016 mg/L should be utilized to establish the lateral inclusion zone for dissolved-phase vapor sources.

 All structures within 30 feet of the petroleum vapor source must be identified and further evaluated in the screening process.
 Buildings located beyond 30 feet of the petroleum vapor source do not need additional evaluation and can be screened out.
 Buildings associated with the dispensing of petroleum are not considered for PVI.
-The PVI exposure pathway can be eliminated if there are no precluding factors or buildings identified within 30 lateral feet of the vapor source.
+The PVI exposure pathway can be eliminated if there are no precluding factors for buildings identified within 30 lateral feet of the vapor source.

 Vertical screening is the process used to determine if the vapor exposure pathway can be eliminated from a petroleum release event by applying the appropriate vertical screening distances to the CSM.
 The vertical separation distance is defined as the minimum thickness of soil between the top of a petroleum vapor source and the bottom of a building foundation to effectively biodegrade hydrocarbons below a level of concern for PVI.
 As shown in the figures below, the vertical screening distances for LNAPL and dissolved-phase sources based on several empirical studies and adopted by OPS are 15 feet for LNAPL and five feet for dissolved-phase vapor sources.